Medak district

 Medak district is located in the western region of the Indian state of Telangana.
 Medak is the district headquarters.
 The district shares boundaries with Sangareddy, Kamareddy, Siddipet and Medchal-Malkajgiri districts.

 History

 Traces of Neolithic and Megalithic culture were found at Edithanur and Wargal village hillocks in the district.
 Rock paintings were found at Edithanur and Hastallapur rocks.

+Papannapeta Samasthanam/Andole Rajyam

+From the times of late Kakatiyas Papannapeta Samasthanam has been ruling this area, whose rulers have developed and contributed to this region.
+Papannapeta Samasthanam has ruled entire undivided Medak district at their peak, constructing numerous temples, tanks, wells and other developments across the district, rulers like Maharani Shankaramma and Raja Sadashiva Reddy of this Samasthanam are remembered till this day, their Veeragadas(Heroic deeds) and Ballads are sung in this region for 2-3 nights as a ritual & the samadi(Grave) of Maharani Shankaramma is treated as temple i.e.; Gudi(Temple).

 Nizam state

 In the 20th century Medak district was a part of Nizam princely State before independence and merged into Hyderabad State in Independent India.
 Qutub Shahis named it as Gulshanabad which means '"city of gardens'" due to its greenery.

+Telangana

+On October 11, 2016, the erstwhile Medak District was officially trifurcated into three smaller districts— Medak, Sangareddy, and Siddipet —by the Government of Telangana via GO Ms. No. 238.
+This reorganization resulted in the historic town of Medak becoming the headquarters for a newly formed, downsized district comprising just 20 mandals.
+Post-2016, the local economy centers heavily around agriculture—focusing on paddy and mango belts—and includes prominent cultural landmarks like the Medak Cathedral.

 Geography

 The district is spread over an area of 2757.3 km2.

 Economy

 In 2006 the Indian government named Medak one of the country's 250 most backward districts (out of a total of 640).
 It is one of the thirteen districts in Andhra Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 With the emergence of the Kothapalli-Manoharabad line railway line and inauguration of the Manoharabad - Siddipet portion of the line on 3 October 2023 with a regular Secunderabad junction-Siddipet DEMU train service, large parts of Medak district were connected on the railway map.
 Also announced during this time was the full railway electrification of the rail line that Manoharabad railway station is situated on.